AbdallahCoptan/DOCs/Installations/FalkorLib.md

 ## Falkor lib Commands

-Here it a summary of the commands:
+Here it is a summary of the commands:

 ```
 $> falkor